ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

   * neurological
   * endocrine
   * musculoskeletal region
-  * mini-mental state assessment
+  * m﻿ental health
   * neonatal/paediatric
   * antenatal (first visit)
-* detailed history taking of at least one (1) new patient or detailed updating patient database information on a returning patient (of at least medium complexity).
+* Detailed history taking of at least one (1) new patient or detailed updating patient database information on a returning patient (of at least medium complexity).

-The physical examinations are required to be undertaken in the context of a face-to-face patient consultation.
-Where possible the reviewer should be viewing the consults face-to-face.
+The physical examinations are required to be undertaken only in the context of a face-to-face patient consultation.
 A ‘[Physical Exam Reference](https://www.acrrm.org.au/resources/assessment/handbooks-guides)’ document is provided for guidance on undertaking a systematic physical assessment.

-A formative miniCEX can be conducted within the context of the candidate’s medical educator visit or at any time at the instigation of the candidate or supervisor.
-The miniCEX reviews are to be conducted by a doctor, meeting one of the following criteria:
+A formative MiniCEX can be conducted within the context of the candidate’s medical educator visit or at any time at the instigation of the candidate or supervisor.
+The MiniCEX reviews are to be conducted by a doctor, meeting one of the following criteria:

-* an ACRRM accredited supervisor or
+* FACRRM
+*
-* holding a Fellowship of ACRRM or
+* a
 * a Medical Educator from an ACRRM accredited training organisation.

 The assessor may be onsite viewing the consults face-to-face or offsite viewing the consults virtually.